-Looking at the S&P 500 Index from an absolute price-to-earnings (P/E) ratio perspective, it is trading near its long-term average of around 17 times forward earnings; however, we are currently finding a tremendous amount of opportunity in equity valuations through our active investment process.
+Looking at the S&P 500 Index from an absolute P/E ratio perspective, it's trading near its long-term average of around 17 times forward earnings; however, we're currently finding a tremendous amount of opportunity in equity valuations through our active investment process.

 This is how you should invest your last dollar

 If you had only one investment you could make with your last dollar, the e-commerce industry is a very solid and clear investment opportunity.
 Less than 10% of the total $4.5 trillion U.S. retail sales are transacted online, and we think that because of the convenience, a widening selection, and lower prices, e-commerce is likely to double over the coming decade in terms of penetration of retail sales.1 The overall cloud businesses—whether they're companies providing storage, outsourced software, or enterprise resource planning implementations—will benefit because the overall e-commerce industry will need increased computing power over the coming decade to provide good service to the customer.
 The dominant cloud providers are very well positioned, but we believe Amazon.com stands out as probably the biggest beneficiary of this e-commerce trend going forward.